 Women’s, Gender, and Sexuality Studies

-Professors Bailey (Chair), Caballero, Dickey, Hellwarth, McCullough, Riess, Shaw, Werner, Wesoky, Yochim
+Professors Werner (Chair), Caballero, Hellwarth, Keysor, McCullough, Riess, Shaw, Wesoky, Yochim

 Women’s, Gender, and Sexuality Studies (WGSS) is an interdisciplinary program that is interdivisional.
 It is designed to foster intellectual development in: the study of women, gender, and sexuality in local, national, and global contexts; the intersectional analysis of gender, race, class, sexuality, nation, age, and ability; power, systems of privilege, and resistance; and the links between feminist and queer theory within analyses of everyday life and social change.
 Drawing on multiple perspectives, methods, and theoretical frameworks, the program teaches critical thinking through cultural analysis, logical reasoning, abstract thinking, and argumentation while engaging students in self-reflection and asking them to apply knowledge for social transformation and engaged citizenship.
 The objectives of the major are 1) to provide a coherent body of scholarship in the fields to examine women, gender and sexuality; 2) to analyze critically the hierarchies and cultural stereotypes based on difference and diversity that shape our lives; 3) to analyze critically historical events; socio-political, cultural, and scientific perspectives; and creative works, all key to understanding feminist and queer studies; and 4) to provide instruction in research methods for investigating women, gender and sexuality.